 Why is Janai Purnima celebrated?

-Well, this so-called sacred, light-weighted, handmade cotton thread holds deeper religious significance to the Nepalese.
+Well, this so-called sacred, lightweight, handmade cotton thread holds deeper religious significance to the Nepalese.
 Janai represents purity and safety.

 Similarly, a Janai is identified as a holy thread that bestows knowledge, wisdom, strength, positivity, and prosperity to the wearer.
 It is believed that God lives in every fiber of Janai, so embracing a Janai purifies body, soul, and mind and protects from negative energy.